 Litigation, Incarceration for Fees/Fines (incomplete)

-The Wisconsin Supreme Court has held that individuals are entitled to appointed counsel in a remedial contempt proceeding "where the threat to liberty is real," and when the state is a party to the action.
+The Wisconsin Supreme Court has held that individuals are entitled to appointed counsel in a remedial contempt proceeding “where the threat to liberty is real,” and when the state is a party to the action.
 State v.
 Pultz, 556 N.W.2d 708, 715 (Wis.
-1996) (indigent individual is entitled to appointed counsel "when an arm of government brings a motion for a remedial contempt hearing against an individual, and that person's liberty is threatened").
+1996) (indigent individual entitled to appointed counsel “when an arm of government brings a motion for a remedial contempt hearing against an individual, and that person's liberty is threatened”).
 Pultz confirmed its pre-Lassiter holding from Ferris v.
 State, 249 N.W.2d 789, 791 (Wis.
-1977) (finding right to counsel in contempt holding that in future, defendant had to be advised of right to counsel prior to contempt hearing), and rejected the state's contention that Lassiter had negated Ferris as well as the state's invitation to adopt a case-by-case test, noting that "an indigent defendant may not even 'have the keys' if he is not presently able to comply with the forfeiture requirement."
-The court did not state which constitution it was addressing, although it said the litigant was arguing that "under decisions of both the United States Supreme Court and this court, indigent civil litigants are entitled to the assistance of appointed counsel when they face the prospect of incarceration."
+1977) (finding right to counsel in contempt proceeding and holding that, “absent a knowing and intelligent waiver of counsel,” defendant must be advised of right to counsel prior to contempt hearing), and rejected the state’s contention that Lassiter had negated Ferris as well as the state’s invitation to adopt a case-by-case test, noting that “an indigent defendant may not even ‘have the keys’ if he is not presently able to comply with the forfeiture requirement.”
+The court did not state which constitution it was addressing, although it said the litigant was arguing that “under decisions of both the United States Supreme Court and this court, indigent civil litigants are entitled to the assistance of appointed counsel when they face the prospect of incarceration.”

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.